frontend112/rec-task-2025/notes.md

 optionals:

+try to add enums instead of "Wszystkie" and other sorting values

 Set default visible washing maschines to 3
 If user clicks button below then add other 3 (setstate) Try to implement all code without show more button